-- Examples from the field highlights some initiatives aiming to improve the rational use of antibiotics.
+- Inspirational examples highlights some initiatives aiming to improve the rational use of antibiotics.

 The narrative text is accompanied by shorter case examples and “Selected resources” – hands-on materials and tools that may be used directly or adapted to your particular setting.
 Browse through then pick and choose what material is most helpful for you!

 Why rational use?